hotosm/fAIr/docs/FAQ.md

 **Q : How can I use fAIr in my mapping projects?**

-A : To use fAIr, you can follow the installation instructions provided in the documentation.
+A : Building for now but to use fAIr, you can follow the installation instructions provided in the documentation.
 Once installed, you can utilize the pre-trained AI models for tasks such as road network extraction, building footprint detection, or land use classification.
 The documentation offers examples and guidelines to help you get started.

 <hr>

 **Q : What types of data can I use with fAIr?**

 A : fAIr primarily works with satellite imagery and aerial photographs.
-You can use various types of imagery sources, including public satellite imagery datasets, to perform mapping tasks using the AI models provided.
+You can use various types of imagery sources which compiles with opensource imagery license to perform mapping tasks using the AI models provided.
 The documentation provides information on the compatible data formats and recommended data sources.

 <hr>